- Categories:

 input_expr

 The value or expression to operate on.
-The data type should be one of the numeric data types, such as FLOAT or NUMBER.
+The data type must be one of the numeric data types, such as FLOAT or NUMBER.

 scale_expr

-The number of digits the output should include after the decimal point.
-The expression should evaluate to an integer from -38 to +38.
+The number of digits to include after the decimal point.
+Use an expression that evaluates to an integer from -38 to +38.

 Returns¶